yolesGithub/Graph-Theory-Week-7-Project/README.md

 This function initiates the algorithm from a given start node by marking the start as visited and calling the recursive tsp function.
 After the recursion finishes, it prints the minimum cost and the best route found.

 ## Chinese Postman Problem
 ### Problem Description

 The Chinese Postman Problem aims to find the shortest closed path or circuit that visits every edge of a graph at least once.
-This is particularly useful in logistics and postal routing scenarios.

 ### Code Explanation